arunp77/Learning-git/README.md

     - **Installing on Linux**
      If you want to install the basic Git tools on Linux via a binary installer, you can generally do so through the package management tool that comes with your distribution.
 If you’re on Fedora (or any closely-related RPM-based distribution, such as RHEL or CentOS), you can use dnf:
        ```
        sudo dnf install git-all
        ```

       If you’re on a Debian-based distribution, such as Ubuntu, try apt:
        ```
        sudo apt install git-all
        ```

     - **Installing on macOS**

       There are several options for installing Git on macOS.
       - Homebrew:
         If you don't have homebrew on your mac, install it using:

         ```
         Install homebrew
         ```

         Next use

         ```
         brew install git
         ```

       - MacPorts: Install MacPorts if you don't already have it, then
         ```
         sudo port install git
         ```

       - Xcode

          Apple ships a binary package of Git with [Xcode](https://developer.apple.com/xcode/).

      - **Installing on Windows:**

          Follow the links and steps given at [offical git windows website](https://git-scm.com/download/win)

 2. **Configuration:**
     Set up your Git configuration.
 This includes setting your username and email address, which will be associated with your commits.
-You can do this by running the
+You can do this by running the following commands:
-  following commands:
      ```
      git config --global user.name "Your Name"
      ```
      ```
      git config --global user.email "your_email@example.com"
      ```
-   Git comes with a default branch of master, so I changed it to be called the main branch by using the
+    Git comes with a default branch with name "master", so I changed it to be called the main branch by using the
      ```
      git config --global init.default branch main
      ```
     command.

 3. **Create a new Git repository**
     A repository is a directory that holds all the files related to a project, as well as all the commits made to those files.
 To create a new repository, navigate to the directory where you want to store your project and run the following command:
      ```
      git init
      ```
 4. **Add files to the repository:** You can start adding files to your repository by running the following command:
      ```
      git add <filename>
      ```
     You can also add all the files in a directory by running `git add ..`

 5. **Commit your changes** Once you've added files to your repository, you can commit your changes by running the following command: